min69u/Reforestation/README.md

-## Where do rabbits go after they get married?
-On a bunny-moon.
+## What does a clock do when it's hungry?
+It goes back four seconds!